-The Group does not have exposure to security price risk.
+The Group does not have exposure to security price risk

-As at March 31, 2022 As at March 31, 2021
+Particulars As at March 31, 2022 As at March 31, 2021

+March 31, 2022 Water 51, 2021

-39 Commitments
+9 Commitments

-Estimated amount of contracts remaining to be executed on capital account (net of capital advances) and not provided for 800.00 520.50
+Estimated amount of contracts remaining to be executed on capital account (net of capital advances) and 800.00 520.50

-Undrawn committed sanctions to borrowers 40,569.55 24,948.47
+Undrawn committed sanctions to borrowers 40.569.55 24.948.47

-40 Contingent liabilities
+0 Contingent liabilities

 Claims against the Group not acknowledged as debt

-- Service tax related matters - -
+- Service tax related matters -

-- Income tax related matters 440.58 440.58
+- Income tax related matters 440 58 440.58

-Guarantees outstanding 23,716.43 27,141.74
+Guarantees outstanding 23,716.43 27.141.74

-- i.
-Matters wherein management has concluded the Group's liability to be probable have accordingly been provided for in the books.
-Also refer note 18. - ii.
-Matters wherein management has concluded the Group's liability to be possible have accordingly been disclosed in above note.
+1 Matters wherein management has concluded the Group's liability to be probable have accordingly been provided for in the books.
+Also refer note 18 iii Matters wherein management is confident of succeeding in these litigations and have concluded the Group's hability to be remote.
+This is based on the relevant The Group does not have any litigation that has been concluded as remote